weberlab-hhu/Predmoter/README.md

 > it will only train for 3 more epochs and **not** for an additional 15!!

 ### Testing
-Validation will be applied to all h5 files individually in input_directory/test.
+Testing will be applied to all h5 files individually in input_directory/test.
 **Outputs:**
 ```raw
 <output_directory>